“You must be the change you wish to see in the world.”

 The ‘Good Life’ Project

-The Tseltal worldview of lequil cuxlejalil (good life) for the entire community is the primary goal of the work and projects of this community.
-They are facing significant political and economic tension and transition – a historical and critical tipping point that can lead either to the path of agency and autonomy, or the systematic dismantling of their culture as a result of extreme poverty and forced migration.
+Many of the communities we collborate with are facing significant political and economic tensions and transitions – historical and critical tipping points that can lead either to the path of agency and autonomy, or the systematic dismantling of their culture and the continued cycle of poverty.

-This collection of photography seeks to explore the resilience, beauty, and ingenuity of the Tseltal-Maya people and their cultural – to highlight all that perseveres and what we can learn from their journey.
+This collection of photography seeks to explore the resilience, beauty, and ingenuity of these communities – to highlight all that perseveres and what we can learn from their journeys.